 Route 10 currently experiences on-time performance issues.
-The route is long (over 13 miles one way) and the current route cycle is approximately one hour and 45 minutes, making schedule adherence difficult.
-RVTD is continuing to review options to improve travel speeds and on-time performance, which may include eliminating or combining some stops along the route as well as different route options.
+The route is long (over 13 miles) and the current route cycle is approximately one hour and 45 minutes, making schedule adherence difficult.
+RVTD is reviewing options to improve on-time performance, which may include eliminating or combining some stops along the route.
+The time required (50 minutes) to travel from Medford to Ashland on Route 10 is likely a deterrent to transit use for potential riders (driving between Medford and Ashland takes less than 30 minutes).